manuel-garcia-sn/sngulauth/readme.md

 - **clientSecret**: client secret name that has been set up for the project
 - **redirectUri**: the redirect url to be redirected after successful credentials prompt (this url must be valid on keycloak client configuration)
 - **encryptionAlgorithm**: algorithm to decode the JWT information, default is RS256
-- **encryptionKeyPath**: the public key file path in order to decrypt the JWT and get the user info.
+- **encryptionKeyString**: the public key content in one line (without BEGIN PUBLIC KEY and END PUBLIC KEY) in order to decrypt the JWT and get the user info.

 ### The auth process